adopt-it/Github_webhook/README.md

 * An organization (you can create one for free)
 * A repository

+Optional:
+* Since Ngrok creates a public url for your webservice, an optional Ngrok account can be created in order that the Ngrok url does not time out. (https://dashboard.ngrok.com/login)

 ### Prerequisites 📋

 Since the webservice will be launched as a microservice, it will be platform-independent as long as the following requirements are satisfied and installed onto the OS: